PE & Health Faculty

 Core PE – In Year 10 and 11 all students receive 100 minutes of PE a week.
 The sort of activities they can choose include; basketball, bowls, fitness, cross country, tennis, softball, rugby, ultimate frisbee, dodgeball, rocketball, golf, water polo, squash, table tennis, trampolining, volleyball, badminton and dance.
 The aim of these lessons is to inspire the students into life-long activity by trying new sports and developing their skills.
 Students also have an opportunity to complete accredited courses in Sport and Dance Leadership.

 Students can also opt into examination courses in PE which include GCSE PE and Cambridge National in Sport Science.
 Results are outstanding in these courses and provide students an excellent platform for higher level study of sport or considering a career in sport, PE or the leisure industry.

-GCSE PE – a highly successful course and as part of the options process students can choose to complete a GCSE in PE, with 40% practical where the best 4 sports of each student are assessed, and 60% theory with an exam at the end of Year 11.
+GCSE PE – a highly successful course and as part of the options process students can choose to complete a GCSE in PE, with 40% practical where the best 3 sports of each student are assessed (of which there needs to be a combination of individual and games related sports), and 60% theory with an exam at the end of Year 11.